MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Add a card

 1. In the **GetWeather** dialog, in the **True** path after checking the response from the HTTP weather service, select the **Send a response** action that displays the weather report.
-2. In the properties pane, select **Switch to code editor** and replace the existing code with the following code.
+2. In the properties pane, select **Show code** and replace the existing code with the following code.

 ```
 [ThumbnailCard